Vandenberg Launches NROL-174 Mission

-A Northrop Grumman Minotaur IV rocket launched the National Reconnaissance Office's NROL-174 mission from Space Launch Complex 8 at Vandenberg Space Force Base, Calif., at 12:33 p.m.
+A Northrop Grumman Minotaur IV rocket launches the National Reconnaissance Office's NROL-174 mission from Space Launch Complex 8 at Vandenberg Space Force Base Calif., at 12:33 p.m.
 PDT, April 16, 2025.
 This marks the fifth National Reconnaissance Office launch of 2025 and the first launch facilitated at Vandenberg's SLC-8 in nearly 14 years.
-(U.S. Space Force video by Staff Sgt.
-Joshua LeRoi)
+(U.S. Space Force photo by Airman 1st Class Olga Houtsma)

 |Date Taken: